-- 18. Any/all permits may be subject to revocation if the applicant/developer/project is not in compliance with all of the conditions of approval contained herein. - 19.
+- 26. Any/all permits may be subject to revocation if the applicant/developer/project is not in compliance with all of the conditions of approval contained herein. - 27.
 Outdoor sales of sales of marijuana and marijuana products prohibited.
-Other types of activities or special events are prohibited unless the applicant has a Temporary Use Permit approved subject to the provisions of Section 17.136 of the Desert Hot Springs Municipal Code. - 20.
-Should odors emanate from the building or project site in the future, the applicant/developer/proprietor shall be required to submit revised plans and equipment specifications demonstrating techniques to control odors and shall submit those plans/documents/specs to the planning department for review and approval. - 21.
-For any extractions that will be conducted, inspection and approval of those facilities will either be through our Fire Department or through a certified or other engineer as the City Manager deems appropriate for approving those types of operations. - 22.
+Other types of activities or special events are prohibited unless the applicant has a Temporary Use Permit approved subject to the provisions of Section 17.136 of the Desert Hot Springs Municipal Code. - 28.
+Should odors emanate from the building or project site in the future, the applicant/developer/proprietor shall be required to submit revised plans and

+- equipment specifications demonstrating techniques to control odors and shall submit those plans/documents/specs to the planning department for review and approval. - 29.
+For any extractions that will be conducted, inspection and approval of those facilities will either be through our Fire Department or through a certified or other engineer as the City Manager deems appropriate for approving those types of operations. - 30.
 The Applicant / Developer shall maintain the Project Site after the start of construction and until the Project is completed, free of weeds, debris, trash or any other offensive, unhealthful and dangerous material.
-If after five (5) days notice by certified mail, the Applicant/Developer does not comply with the before mentioned criterion, the City may either cancel building or grading permits and/or enter the Project Site with City staff and remove all subject violations, bill the Applicant/Developer and/or put a lien on the Project Site.

-- 23. All walls and trash enclosures shall have a decorative wall surface and a decorative cap that are consistent with the overall architecture of the project.
-The use of rolled concrete on any exterior walls or trash enclosures is specifically prohibited. - 24.
+If after five (5) days notice by certified mail, the Applicant/Developer does not comply with the before mentioned criterion, the City may either cancel building or grading permits and/or enter the Project Site with City staff and remove all subject violations, bill the Applicant/Developer and/or put a lien on the Project Site. - 31.
+All walls and trash enclosures shall have a decorative wall surface and a decorative cap that are consistent with the overall architecture of the project.
+The use of rolled concrete on any exterior walls or trash enclosures is specifically prohibited. - 32.
 Applicant / Developer shall construct or remodel an existing trash enclosure in location per the approved Site Plan.
-The trash enclosure shall be constructed per City Standards. - 25.
+The trash enclosure shall be constructed per City Standards. - 33.
 All new breaker boxes, fire sprinkler risers, utility conduits, and drain pipes shall be interior to the building.
 Any exposed pipes are specifically prohibited.
 All new drain terminations shall be from the Watts Drainage Product RD-940 or a product of equal value.

-- 26. All mechanical equipment, either roof or ground mounted, and shall be screened from public view.
+- 34. All mechanical equipment, either roof or ground mounted, and shall be screened from public view.
 All such equipment shall be fully screened by the roof structure, a parapet wall, appropriate ground mounted walls, berming, or landscaping.
-All walls shall architecturally match the building. - 27.
+All walls shall architecturally match the building. - 35.
 The applicant shall submit a Sign Permit to be approved by the staff to include the following: - a.
 All signage for in-line tenants shall be channel letters. - b.
 No sign shall have exposed raceways or conduits. - c.
 All signage shall comply with the Desert Hot Springs Municipal Code. - d.
-All signs that are removed shall be painted and patched immediately.
+All signs that are removed shall be painted and patched immediately. - 36.
+At no time shall the combination of uses or activities conducted with the building exceed the total demand for parking, as calculated in the City's Zoning Code and as provide on site according to the approved site plan.
+Any change to the floor plan shall be subject to review and approval by the Planning Department.